 Scrapy is a Python framework for web crawling with Python on a large scale.
 It provides you with all of the features you need to extract data from websites easily

-Web Crawling with Python using Crawlbase (formerly ProxyCrawl)
+Web Crawling with Python using Crawlbase

 Crawling the web might be difficult and frustrating because some websites can block your requests and even restrict your IP address.
 Writing a simple crawler in Python may not be sufficient without using proxies.
-To properly crawl relevant data on the web, you’ll require Crawlbase (formerly ProxyCrawl)’s Crawling API, which lets you scrape most web pages without dealing with banned requests or CAPTCHAs.
+To properly crawl relevant data on the web, you’ll require Crawlbase Crawling API, which lets you scrape most web pages without dealing with banned requests or CAPTCHAs.

 the requirements for our basic scraping tool:

-1. Crawlbase (formerly ProxyCrawl) account
+1. Crawlbase account

 2. Python 3.x

-3. Crawlbase (formerly ProxyCrawl) Python Library
+3. Crawlbase Python Library

-Take note of your Crawlbase (formerly ProxyCrawl) token, which will be the authentication key when using the Crawling API.
+Take note of your Crawlbase token, which will be the authentication key when using the Crawling API.
 Let’s begin by downloading and installing the library we’ll use for this project.
 On your console, type the following command:

 1

-pip install proxycrawl
+pip install crawlbase

 1

-from proxycrawl import CrawlingAPI
+from crawlbase import CrawlingAPI

 Next, after initialising the API, enter your authentication token as follows: